zzzprojects/learn-orm/tutorials/dapper/map-column-names-with-class-properties.md

 }
 ```

-Now you will see that only last name is printed on the console.
+Now you will see that only the last name is printed on the console.

 <img src="images/map-column-names-with-class-properties-1.png" alt="Output">